 Garrus stared down at the new scope attached to his rifle, lost in thought.

 Garrus's eyes flicked back to the human.
 "It's not exactly the same Cerberus we're accustomed to dealing with."

 Jacob sighed and nodded.
 "Yeah, I know.
 Shepard's told me a story or two.
 There's nothing in our database that corroborates them, but then again Cerberus is pretty tidy when it comes to information.
 I can honestly say I've never seen anything like he described, or been asked to do anything like that since I've been with the organization."

 "Do you think we're making it up?"

-Garrus stared at the human, then gave him a slight nod.
+Garrus gave a slight nod.
 He hefted his rifle in front of him.
 "Thanks again for the tune up.
 Mind if I show this to Thane?
 He might want one."